imageboss/imageboss-wordpress/readme.txt

 1. Download the plugin via [WordPress.org Plugins](https://wordpress.org/plugins/imageboss)
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Make sure you clean your cache if you have any caching-related plugins installed (ex: WP-Cache).